NASARace/race/doc/manual/documentation/presentations.rst

 - <digit> - go to page 0..9 ('0' being title page)
 - <ctrl-digit><digit> - go to pages > 10

+The slides are best viewed in fullscreen mode since they are based on browser view height.
 Use your browsers "print" command to create hard copies or PDF files.

 Presentations